-A small sandy cove with pebbles above the high tide line, backing on to the picturesque old fishing village.
-Popular in summer with beachgoers, divers and for boating and can get crowded.
+The beach is a small sandy cove with pebbles above the high tide line, backing on to the picturesque old fishing village.
+The village is Popular in summer with beachgoers, divers, boating trips and can get crowded.
 The beach faces north west and offers some shelter from the prevailing south westerly winds.
 At some low tides it is possible to walk from Little Haven to Broad Haven, but beware of getting cut off by the incoming tide.
-In the past locally mined coal was shipped from Little Haven in small sailing vessels The first appearance in recent history is on Christopher Saxon’s map of 1578 when he recorded the cove as ‘Lytle’ Haven and the small hamlet of fishing huts and single storey rubble buildings has evolved into the bustling tourist village of today.
-It seems that the present village owes its growth to two water mills (now gone), fishing and coal (Cambria Archaeology: Little Haven Settlement).
+In the past locally mined coal was shipped from Little Haven in small sailing vessels.
+It seems that the present village owes its growth to two water mills which are now gone.
 The stream that divides the village is the boundary between the parishes of Walton West and Talbenny.
-Following 1860, Little Haven underwent a sudden expansion with the building of many of the larger dwellings that we see today.
-Sea Bird Close (The Wigwams) was built in 1973.
+Following 1860 Little Haven underwent a sudden expansion with the building of many of the larger dwellings that we see today.

 The Little Haven Bowen Memorial Hall is very busy and well used.
-It accommodates the Bowls Club, W.I, Girl Guides, and the Art Group and holds has four art exhibitions each year and many social functions.
+It accommodates the Bowls Club, W.I, Girl Guides, and the Art Group and holds four art exhibitions each year and many social functions.
 Within Little Haven there are four notice boards strategically situated around the village displaying forthcoming events and information.
-The village is also covered by the newsletter and website There is a growing number of children in Little Haven village and the small beach area provides the only space for them to play.
-Due to the amount of other activities that utilise the same space, an alternative play area is needed.
+The village is also covered by the newsletter and website.

 The Bowen Memorial Hall has been renovated in recent years to provide an excellent facility for community and private events.
-It has a well equiped kitchen with large serving hatch.
+It has a well equipped kitchen with a large serving hatch.
 There are sufficient chairs and tables to seat 100 people.